These Christmas Icebox Cookies are buttery, crisp, easy slice & bake refrigerator cookies that is perfect for the Holidays.

 - ¼ teaspoon salt

-- ½ cup chopped candied cherries red, green or a mix of both
+- ½ cup candied cherries, chopped red, green or a mix of both

 Instructions

-- Shape dough into a 10-inch smooth log.
-Wrap with plastic wrap and refrigerate until firm (at least 2 hours or up to a day).
+- Shape dough into a 10-inch log.
+Wrap with plastic wrap or parchment paper and refrigerate until firm, at least 2 hours or up to a day.

 Notes